VoliJS/NestedReact/examples/todomvc/readme.md

 ![TodoMVC SLOC size comparison](SLOC-comparison.jpg)

 The question is - why?
-Lets

 ### JSX is twice smaller than usual